DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Weeks 1–2: Get to know the format

-Learn the structure of all 5 parts thoroughly.
+Learn the structure of all 5 parts in detail.
 Do a complete practice set from g.a.s.t. without a time limit – just to see what the tasks look like.

 2